puma13992/medicine-list/README.md

   ![Show list with three options](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/show-list-with-choices.JPG)
   ![Empty list invalid chocie](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/show-list-with-invalid-choice.JPG)

-  - With both options, the 'return to the main menu' option brings up the initial screen again with the input of the name.
+  - The 'return to the main menu' option brings up the initial screen again with the input of the name.

   ![Show list return to main menu](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/show-list-return.JPG)

   - __Add medication__
     - If the user chooses to add a medication: The programme asks the user to enter the individual details: name of the medication, form of the medication, strength of the medication, dosage of the medication, what is the medicine used for, when you take it, start date, stop date and special instructions.
 Only the stop date and the special instructions can be leave empty.
     - If other fields are empty, a validation message appears and informing the user that his/her input is not valid.
     - The add medication input is then requested again.

   ![Add medication with empty fields](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/add-medication-empty-input.JPG)